Graphlet-AI/graphlet/README.md

 ## Core Features

-This project is new, the first two features we are building are:
+This project is new, some features we are building are:

 1) [Create a Pydantic/PySpark base class for transforming multiple entities into a uniform ontology](https://github.com/Graphlet-AI/graphlet/issues/1)